swisspol/XLFacility/README.md

 @end
 ```
-If you need to perform specific setup and cleanup operations when an instance of your logger is added or removed from XLFacility, implement the `-open` and `-close` methods.
+If you need to perform specific setup and cleanup operations when an instance of your logger is added or removed from XLFacility, also implement the `-open` and `-close` methods.

 **IMPORTANT:** Due to the way XLFacility works, logger instances do not need to be reentrant, but they need to be able to run on arbitrary threads.